 Foreign Policies

-America, being one of the wealthiest and most populated countries on the globe, is incredibly involved with the affairs of other countries worldwide.
+America, as one of the wealthiest and most populated countries on the globe, is incredibly involved with the affairs of other countries worldwide.
 The government is responsible for trade, financial spending and funding to other countries, while also making sure the U.S. is safe and is appropriately involved in conflict when called for.

 On Feb.
-24, 2022, Russia made a large-scale invasion on Ukraine leading to the displacement of millions of Ukrainian citizens as well as military and civilian casualties.
-The U.S. since that date has been sending funds and aid to Ukraine in response to “Russia’s premeditated, unprovoked and unjustified war against Ukraine,” according to the United States Bureau of Political-Military Affairs.
+24, 2022, Russia made a large-scale invasion of Ukraine leading to the displacement of millions of Ukrainian citizens as well as military and civilian casualties.
+The U.S. since that date has been sending funds and aid to Ukraine in response to Russia’s invasion of Ukraine.

 Another recent global conflict is the war between Israel and Hamas.
 According to the Council on Foreign Regulations, “Hamas is an Islamist militant movement that has controlled the Gaza Strip for nearly two decades … In October 2023, Hamas attacked southern Israel, killing nearly 1,200 people and taking more than 200 hostages.
 In response, Israel declared a war aimed at eradicating the group.”
 The current tension is whether or not America should continue supporting Israel amidst the conflict.